valuenetworklive2021/uniswap-org/src/pages/blog/06-ipfs-valueswap-interface/index.md

 using [pinata.cloud](https://pinata.cloud), a free IPFS pinning service.
 The IPFS releases can be found [on GitHub](https://github.com/valuenetworklive2021/valueswap-interface/releases).

-This means the Valueswap Interface can now be accessed via IPFS directly, through a gateway such as [cloudflare-ipfs.com](https://cloudflare-ipfs.com/ipns/valuenetworklive2021.github.io/valueswap-interface/), or by an _alias_ to the Cloudflare gateway at [valuenetworklive2021.github.io/valueswap-interface](https://valuenetworklive2021.github.io/valueswap-interface).
+This means the Valueswap Interface can now be accessed via IPFS directly, through a gateway such as [cloudflare-ipfs.com](https://cloudflare-ipfs.com/ipns/app.valueswap.valuenetwork.live/), or by an _alias_ to the Cloudflare gateway at [app.valueswap.valuenetwork.live](https://app.valueswap.valuenetwork.live).

-The domain valuenetworklive2021.github.io/valueswap-interface is now redirected to valuenetworklive2021.github.io/valueswap-interface, which is an alias to the Cloudflare IPFS gateway that serves the Valueswap Interface from IPFS.
+The domain app.valueswap.valuenetwork.live is now redirected to app.valueswap.valuenetwork.live, which is an alias to the Cloudflare IPFS gateway that serves the Valueswap Interface from IPFS.

 ## How we did it

-The `valuenetworklive2021.github.io/valueswap-interface` subdomain is given a CNAME record pointing at `cloudflare-ipfs.com`.
+The `app.valueswap.valuenetwork.live` subdomain is given a CNAME record pointing at `cloudflare-ipfs.com`.

-When a user visits the domain `valuenetworklive2021.github.io/valueswap-interface`, the browser first looks up the DNS record and finds a CNAME to `cloudflare-ipfs.com`.
+When a user visits the domain `app.valueswap.valuenetwork.live`, the browser first looks up the DNS record and finds a CNAME to `cloudflare-ipfs.com`.
 The server at `cloudflare-ipfs.com`, i.e. Cloudflare’s IPFS gateway, looks up the [DNSLink record](https://docs.ipfs.io/concepts/dnslink/) for the subdomain.
 That TXT record contains the IPFS hash of the latest release.